 - Install Display PHP Version plugin to check the latest version running on your blog.

-If you’re a techy guy and you know very about hosting cPanel then you can easily go to your hosting cPanel and then search for PHP Version Manager and you can easily update PHP version according to you.
+If you’re a techy guy and you know very much about hosting cPanel then you can easily go to your hosting cPanel and then search for PHP Version Manager and you can easily update PHP version according to you.

 Optimize your blog images with ShortPixel or Imagify.
-Both have Free plans with monthly limits.
+Both have free plans with monthly limits.

-These both are the best tools in image optimization I’ve used till now.
+These are both the best tools in image optimization I’ve used till now.
 There are many more plugins also but I’ve tried them also but never got the awesome results as I’ve got in these two.

 - Sign up on Shortpixel.